COVID-19 coronavirus: what to do if you need to see a GP or get medication

 If you feel no better or you start feeling worse, contact NHS 111 online or call 111.

 Planning for isolation

-Now that non-essential outings are prohibited, you should limit trips to the shops to get food and other essentials as much as possible.
-It's a good idea to plan ahead and think about the things that you will reasonably need to stay at home for a week (or a fortnight in a shared household where someone else is unwell).
+Now that everyone has to stay at home as much as possible, you should limit trips to the shops to get food and other essentials as much as possible.
+It's a good idea to plan ahead and think about the things that you will reasonably need to stay at home for ten days.
 This does not mean that you should 'panic buy' food and supplies.